Fixed Bridges in Buffalo, NY

 Caring for your fixed bridges is essentially the same as caring for your natural teeth.
 Regular brushing and flossing help to remove plaque and tartar buildup.
 Seeing your dentist regularly for checkups and professional cleanings help maintain good oral and bridge health and allows the dentist to notice any possible problems with your fixed bridges before they becomes a problem.
 Because your natural support teeth have crowns, avoid eating hard foods and candies that can damage the crowns.

 If you are missing teeth and would like to restore your smile and keep your facial structure from changing, contact the Aesthetic Associates Centre today to arrange a free consultation with Dr. Todd Shatkin to go over your treatment plan options and find out if fixed bridges would work for you.
+Proudly serving patients in Amherst, Williamsville, Clarence, Buffalo, Western New York, the United States and Internationally.

 Follow us on Facebook for daily updates!